Aconcagua mummy: Clothing and associated items

-The Aconcagua mummy was buried inside a semicircular stone structure and found covered in vomit, red pigment, and fecal remains.
 The body was wrapped in textiles in a style derived from central coastal Peru.
-Although the style of the textiles the boy was wrapped in are dated to coastal Peru, isotopic evidence suggests that the boy was likely raised in the Highlands.
+While the textiles that wrapped the boy are associated with coastal Peru, isotopic evidence indicates that he was likely raised in the Highlands.
 Six statuettes were also found buried with the body.
 The burial of the Aconcagua mummy contained a multitude of grave goods.
 Female capacocha mummies were often buried with more honorable and extravagant grave goods, which made the male burial of the Aconcagua distinct.